RiepinPavlo/agile-final-project/README.md

 # agile-final-project
-Final Project for IBM DevOps and Software Engineering Professional Certificate
+Final Project for  Introduction to Agile Development and Scrum course